zackbatist/open-archaeo/README.md

 + ropensci / MtreeRing / [GitHub](https://github.com/ropensci/MtreeRing) / [Website](https://ropensci.github.io/MtreeRing/) - A tool for automatically measuring tree-ring width using image processing techniques
 + steko / qrcode-storage / [BitBucket](https://bitbucket.org/steko/qrcode-storage/src/default/) - Scripts to create QR-Code images for storage boxes.
 Each box has an associated web page describing its content, and the QR-Code serves as a short-link from the physical object to the web page.
 + gianmarcoalberti / GmAMisc [GitHub](https://github.com/gianmarcoalberti/GmAMisc) - A collection of functions that built in different points in time.
 The functions' aim spans from univariate outlier detection, to permutation t test, permutation chi-square test, calculation of Brainerd-Robinson similarity coefficient, validation of logistic regression models, point pattern analysis, and more.
++ zoran-cuckovic / QGIS-scripts / [GitHub](https://github.com/zoran-cuckovic/QGIS-scripts) - Some scripts that could be useful for QGIS users.